Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Experiments

 \subsection{Integration to BEiT}

 Our core idea, local masked reconstruction, can be easily integrated into other generative self-supervised learning methods.
 To examine its effectiveness in a different paradigm, we integrate it to BEiT \cite{beit}.
-Specifically, we randomly sample four 7$\times$7 windows and feed them into the BEiT model, and pretrain for 300 epochs, while retaining all other experimental settings as the original BEiT.
-Results in Table \ref{beit_adaption} show that this strategy improves the accuracy from 82.8\% to 83.4\%, which is higher than the original BEiT pretrained for 800 epochs.
+Specifically, we randomly sample four 7$\times$7 windows, feed them into the BEiT model, and pretrain for 300 epochs while retaining all other experimental settings as the original BEiT.
+Results in Table \ref{beit_adaption} show that this strategy improves the accuracy from 82.8\% to 83.4\%, which is higher than the original BEiT, and speeds up the training by 2.8$\times$.